poolejosh/AzureFlaskWebApp/README.md

-# Dockerized WebApp on Azure
+# Dockerized Flask WebApp on Azure

 This project is built from [Flask React Quickstart](https://github.com/qubitron/flask-webapp-quickstart)